MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-virtual-commute.md

 ![Screenshot that shows the option to book focus time.](Images/vc-lets-go-pt1.png)

-When you select this button, your virtual commute will start immediately.
+When you select this button, your virtual commute starts immediately.
 For details about the virtual commute experience, see [virtual commute steps](#virtual-commute-steps).
 Starting a virtual commute this way doesn't affect the scheduled days and time of day that you set in [Set up virtual commutes](#set-up-virtual-commutes).

 ## Set up virtual commutes